Chart Color Schemes

 Waroona has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Waroona's population was 4,558 as of November 2025, an increase of 324 people (7.7%) since the 2021 Census which reported a population of 4,234 people.
-This change is inferred from the estimated resident population of 4,537 in June 2024 and an additional 35 validated new addresses since the Census date.
-The population density was 5.5 persons per square kilometer.
-Over the past decade, Waroona had a compound annual growth rate of 1.1%, outperforming non-metro areas.
-Interstate migration contributed approximately 66.7% of overall population gains during recent periods.
-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Based on AreaSearch's analysis, Waroona's population is around 4,585 as of Feb 2026.
+This reflects an increase of 351 people (8.3%) since the 2021 Census, which reported a population of 4,234 people.
+The change is inferred from the estimated resident population of 4,537 from the ABS as of June 2024 and an additional 40 validated new addresses since the Census date.
+This population level equates to a density ratio of 5.5 persons per square kilometer, providing ample space per person.
+Over the past decade, Waroona has demonstrated resilient growth patterns with a 1.1% compound annual growth rate, outpacing the Rest of WA.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 66.7% of overall population gains during recent periods, although all drivers, including overseas migration and natural growth, were positive factors.

 Frequently Asked Questions - Population